Samuelk-Chase/CS3450-Software-Engineering/Requirements/Business.md

   * ***User Information:*** The program should keep track of user demographic info such as location, age, and hardware.

   * ***Player Count:*** The program should keep track of the number of active players per day.

+  * ***Data Retrieval***: Business operators should be able to download data into common data formats such as .xlsx and Json for analysis.

 ### User Acquisition Strategy:
 A variety of strategies will be executed to increase user acquisition.